9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/Terms/Internet Protocol (IP).md

 - ### **[[Internet Protocol (IP)]]**
 	- IP has a ***set of standards used for routing and addressing data*** packets as they travel between devices on a network.
 Included in the Internet Protocol (IP) is the IP address that functions as an address for each private network.

+- **[[Internet Protocol (IP)]]**.
+IP sends the data packets to the correct destination and relies on the Transmission Control Protocol/User Datagram Protocol (TCP/UDP) to deliver them to the corresponding service.
+IP packets allow communication between two networks.
+They are routed from the sending network to the receiving network.
+The TCP/UDP retransmits any data that is lost or corrupt.